China–Japan relations: 2010s

+In the early 2010s, bilateral cooperation between China and Japan largely stopped as political tensions ran high.
+In 2011, Chinese foreign ministry spokesman Ma Zhaoxu criticized the annual Japanese defense white paper for its use of the China threat theory.
 In its 2013 white paper, Japan called recent Chinese actions "incompatible with international law."
 The paper also mentioned Operation Dawn Blitz, after China had called for the exercise to be scaled back.